AmanoTeam/AmnDNS/README.md

 ## Servers

+Before using any of our services, please read our [privacy policy](#privacy).
+It describes how your data is treated when it is received by our server.

+Also, see below for some technical information on how the provided DNS services work.

 * DNS services are hosted in Canada.
 The provider we currently use is OVH.
 * We use Nginx as a reverse proxy for DoH and DoT services.
 * The DoH server we use is [m13253/dns-over-https](https://github.com/m13253/dns-over-https).